|

 2. IRC/ Newsgroups/Telnet/ FTP/Gopher and WorldWideWeb

-3. International data networks: Symbol of a new communication
+3. International data networks: Symbol of a new

 - Internet and the right to be named